101arrowz/fflate/README.md

 Other than that, `fflate` is completely ES3, meaning you probably won't even need a bundler to use it.

+## Testing
+You can validate the performance of `fflate` with `npm`/`yarn`/`pnpm` `test`.
+It validates that the module is working as expected, ensures the outputs are no more than 5% larger than competitors at max compression, and outputs performance metrics to `test/results`.

 ## License
 MIT